Bionus/imgbrd-grabber/docs/docs/filename.md

 ```

 #### Underscores (bool)
-If the "replace spaces by underscores" setting is not enabled globally, you can enable for a given token using this option.
+If the "replace spaces by underscores" setting is not enabled globally, you can enable it for a given token using this option.

 Example:
 ```